top of page

 Dyer-Morrison_Exterior_.jpg

-The Dyer-Morrison house is believed to have been built for Samuel Dyer, a Baptist minister, between 1839 and 1848.
+The Dyer-Morrison House is believed to have been built for Samuel Dyer, a Baptist minister, between 1839 and 1848.
 The entrance door surround is a recent addition to the front facade.

-About the Dyer-Morrison House
+The Dyer-Morrison House

 The Dyer-Morrison House was built by Samuel B. Dyer (1779-1846) in Deerfield, New Hampshire sometime between 1839 and 1848.
 Dyer purchased the land from Dudley Tucker in 1839 which, according to historical records, had no buildings on it at the time of the sale.
 Dyer, a minister in the local Baptist Church, was a prominent citizen who married three times.
 In 1848, Dyer’s son, Joseph, sold the home out of the family to Isaac Morrison and his mother, Anna.
 The deed from this sale records the existence of buildings on the property — thereby dating the construction of the home between 1839-48.